 - Blood oranges

-Yellow-orange fruits offer amazing and unique health benefits.
+Yellow and orange fruits offer amazing and unique health benefits.
 Yellow-orange fruits are choke-full of antioxidants and anti-inflammatory nutrients.
 Alpha-carotene in yellow and orange fruit enhances reproductive functioning.
 Fourteen types of carotenoids guard the overall immunity of the ovary from the assault of free radicals.
 Moreover, yellow-orange fruit contains important carotenes that maintain eye health and skin tone.

 What are yellow and orange vegetables?